jainsahil243/Vehicle-Parking-Semaphore/README.md

 # Vehicle-Parking-Semaphore
-Vehicle Parking System using Binary Semaphores and FCFS synchronization
+This is an Vehicle Parking System using Binary Semaphores and FCFS synchronization Developed in C language using Code Blocks